LearningToBurn/LearningToBurn.github.io/_lessons/Check/Check.md

 | Fencing             | y/n |
 | Shelter belts       | y/n |
 | Public Liability    | y/n |
+{:class="table_with_header_column"}

-_Landowners who damage the electrical system during field burns will be billed for repairs.
+_NOTE: Landowners who damage the electrical system during field burns will be billed for repairs.
 Insurance may cover this cost._

 Care in planning and executing a burn are your best defence against lawsuits.
 Have insurance, but do your best to avoid having to use it.